Ambrosia/datcord/README.md

 ### Other
 - [ ] State tracker (updated by HTTP calls and WebSocket events)
-- [ ] Refactoring HTTP API functions and supervision tree
+- [ ] Refactoring HTTP API functions
 - [ ] Rate limiting on HTTP calls

 ## Future